 Heading south on the A338 towards Wantage, turn left down farm track 200 metres after Venn Mill.
-Follow track, passing farm buildings on left.
+Follow track for about half a mile, passing farm buildings on left.
 Continue down track, passing farm buildings on right.
 The flying site is the first gate on the right after these buildings.